meson800/orbiter-shipyard/README.txt

 In the lower portion is the currently selected toolbox.
 Double click an item to add it into your current session.

 Left-click selects a stack (a node and all nodes docked to it).
-If you bring two stacks close enough together, their docking ports (blue spheres) will snap together.
+If you hover the cursor over a docking port (blue sphere) of another stack/vessel, their docking ports will snap together.
 Clicking again will dock the two stacks.

 Pressing tab with a stack selected allows you to undock a stack.
-Tab will show currently docked nodes on the selected node.
-Simply click a node to undock that, splitting the stack.
+Tab will show currently docked ports on the selected vessel.
+Simply click a docking port to undock that, splitting the stack.

+When using StackEditor in linked mode, you can export your current stack to Orbiter by selecting it, pressing ctrl-o and entering a name for the stack.
+Pay attention to deactivate the OrbiterSound module before doing this.
+The resulting dock message spam typical for larger stacks will most probably crash Orbiter.

+You can also import a stack that exists inside Orbiter into StackEditor.
+Make sure a vessel from the stack is currently the focus vessel in Orbiter, and press ctr-i.
+If you make changes to an existing stack and re-export it, StackEditor will modify the actual stack in Orbiter, instead of just spawning it anew.
+Only vessels that were not previously in the stack will be newly created.
+Vessels that were removed from the stack, however, will not be deleted in Orbiter.
+They'll just float off into space.
+These rules also apply if you re-export a previously exported stack, provided the scenario is still the same.

 Keymap
 ------
 Left click         - Selects/deselects a stack
-Shift-left click   - Quick-adds the last created node Right-click held   - Camera pan
+Shift-left click   - Quick-adds the last created node
+Right-click held   - rotate Camera
-Control-mouse move - Camera move
+Niddle mouse button or Control-mouse move - Camera move
 Middle-mouse wheel - Camera zoom
-Tab                - Switches to undocking view with selected stack ASDWQE             - Rotation keys for the selected stack Control-o          - Exports the currently selected stack to Orbiter (if in linked mode) Control-i          - Imports the current Orbiter focus vessel and all connected vessels (if in linked mode) Control-c          - Creates a copy of the currently selected stack Delete             - Deletes the currently selected stack Control-z          - Undo
+Tab                - Switches to undocking view with selected stack
+ASDWQE             - Rotation keys for the selected stack
+Control-o          - Exports the currently selected stack to Orbiter (if in linked mode)
+Control-i          - Imports the current Orbiter focus vessel and all connected vessels (if in linked mode)
+Control-c          - Creates a copy of the currently selected stack
+Delete             - Deletes the currently selected stack
+Control-z          - Undo
 Control-y          - Redo

 Toolboxes
 ---------